Olaoluwa99/SnipeNow/README.md

 ## Features

 - Quick and easy access to a floating snipe button.
-- Capture screenshots in a snap.
+- Capture selected area of screen as screenshots in a snap.
+- Relaunch app after sniping and show image.
 - Customize the button's position and appearance.

 ## Installation